sarthikac/UCLA-Biodesign/README.md

 For this project, all raw text data from **patient**, **visitor**, and **staff** surveys were consolidated into a single dataframe.
 Stop words (e.g., “the,” “at,” “an”) were removed.
 However, some contextually insignificant words (e.g., “made,” “thing”) remained due to the limitations of standard stop-word lists.

-A **word cloud** visualization of the most common terms was generated after preprocessing.
+A **word cloud** visualization of the most common terms was generated after preprocessing:

+<img width="552" height="285" alt="Screenshot 2025-11-04 at 4 13 39 PM" src="https://github.com/user-attachments/assets/60a3eb57-1208-40a9-b996-0ed6fbb2159d" />

 BERTopic was then applied to the cleaned dataset, successfully identifying critical aspects of patient and visitor experiences.
 For example:

-<img width="552" height="285" alt="Screenshot 2025-11-04 at 4 13 39 PM" src="https://github.com/user-attachments/assets/60a3eb57-1208-40a9-b996-0ed6fbb2159d" />

 | Raw Text Data | Keyword Extractions (Data Representation) |
 |----------------|------------------------------------------|